slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 					Implementation: DefaultSalesAreaDeterminationService

 #### Facades
 As the name implies, this proxy represents a particular usage.
-As an example, you can have a face to serve a particular use case or type of client.
-You could have a facade catering for mobile applications and another for web applications.
+As an example, you can have a services that retrieve different pieces of information.
+You can use these services to compose employee and iustomer information
 The following conventions should apply when creating a facade:
 - Packages into which the facade must be relevantly named
 - Always create facades as beans that are declared using annotations or xml configuration